 My original recipe calls for a stick of unsalted butter.
 Richard winced so I’m going to test a lightened up version tonight, substituting Earth Balance, a vegan butter substitute, for butter.
 It has a lot of added salt so there is no need for additional salt in the recipe.
 I’ll also add that apple butter, really more of an apple purée, to the sauce.
 I’ll put the butter back in for Thanksgiving.

 No apple butter squatting in your fridge?
 No regrets.
-Just eliminate, double the butter or butter substitute, and season the apple cider with a teaspoon of cinnamon.
+Just eliminate or double the butter, and season the apple cider with a teaspoon of cinnamon.

 I welcome your comments!(This site was recently transferred but, unfortunately, I did not have privileges to include past comments.
 I would love to see a conversation started!)Cancel reply